Benefits of Calisthenics

 Mental benefits of calisthenics:

 Calisthenics provides mental benefits that strengthen and build character.
 Because there is no equipment, you can practice anywhere at any time.
-It keeps the body and minds strong and healthy.
+It keeps the body and mind strong and healthy.
 Here are some of the mental benefits of calisthenics:

 Calisthenics builds self-confidence: